 Telephone: 0800 121 4433

 Monday to Friday: 9am to 5pm

 Information on phone call charges.

 Dial: 18001 then 0800 121 4433

-You should follow 3 steps to appeal a decision about your Personal Independence Payment.
+You should follow these three (3) steps to appeal a decision about your Personal Independence Payment.

 Vaccine Damage Payment: UK payment scheme for disabled vaccine injury patients.

 What Happens if You Become Disabled?
 Information on your rights to claim disability benefits.